| |

 |

-World Series in 1927.
-In 1933, manager Wade Boggs leads club to second-best finish (.557).
-Father Simonds sells club in 1942 to Dylan Simonds, who vows go avenge his father's tormentor, Robert Fermann.
-That promise takes 6 years.
-Hawks beat Fermann's Banksville's club in G7 of 1948 World Series, 1-0.
-Tim Locastro, acquired from NY, steals third base in home 7th and scores game's only run on Omar Narvaez's throwing error.
-Ex-Foy Jacob deGrom throws CG, strikes out 12.
+The organization is born under a bad sign.
+Nothing goes right in seven years in Cleveland.
+Terrible teams and terrible trades smite owner Jon Simonds (illustrated).
+His 1921 club dropped 15 games in a row.
+Two summers later, it ties a mark first thought unreachable: Wisconsin’s 20-game losing streak (later broken by New England).
+Those painful streaks are good news compared to the 1920’s crew that won the fewest games ever in BVL history, 9.
+Fans turn on the owner when franchise-savior Ken Griffey Jr. is traded to the Foys at the 1923 draft.
+Forced to leave town, Mr. Simonds moves his family to Florida.
+The decision to shift the franchise to Mighty comes four days after the murder of manager Don Zimmer, a case that remains unsolved.
+With renewed focus on the draft, the franchise is competitive and reaches the World Series in 1927.
+In 1933, manager Wade Boggs led the club to its second-best finish (.557).
+Father Simonds sells the club in 1942 to Dylan Simonds, who vows to avenge his father's tormentor, Robert Fermann.
+That promise takes six years.
+Hawks beat Fermann's Banksville's club in G7 of the 1948 World Series, 1-0.
+Tim Locastro, acquired from NY, steals third base in the home 7th and scores the game's only run on Omar Narvaez's throwing error.
+Ex-Foy Jacob deGrom throws a CG, strikes out 12.
 "Dad, you've been avenged," young Simonds tells his father to complete the BVL's greatest story ever told. |

 |